 Photo: dronepicr (Flickr)

-There is no such thing as a perfect safety guide, and this article is no different.
-The question of “Is Playa Del Carmen Safe?” will ALWAYS have a different answer depending on the parties involved.
-But this article is written for savvy travellers from the perspective of savvy travellers.
+There is no such thing as a perfect safety guide, as things change quickly.
+The question of “Is Playa del Carmen Safe?” will ALWAYS have a different answer depending on who you ask.

 Unlock Our GREATEST Travel Secrets!